You are here: Urology Textbook > Penis > Peyronie's disease > Treatment

 Sonography of the Penis

-Penile plaques can be seen using a high-resolution linear transducer.
+Penile plaques can be seen in penile ultrasound imaging using a high-resolution linear transducer.
 The plaques should be limited to the tunica albuginea (exclusion of a sarcoma).
 Documentation of the calcifications.

 Duplex (Doppler) Ultrasound Imaging of the Penile Blood Vessels